MrJohz/snooble/README.rst

 TODO:
 -----

-- Clean up Snooble.authorize method
-- Allow better error handling in method

-    - Need to account for 200 errors.

 - OAuth classes should probably implement some serialisation methods.
+- Return types

+    - More of them
+    - More functionality in each type
+    - opportunity to make calls to API (?)